-Even translating in the digital age, you can't escape the need for a
+This may be the digital age, but no proper translator can escape the need for a

 physical, hardback, authoritative German-English dictionary.
 There are